ethereum/devp2p/caps/eth.md

 ### eth/72 ([EIP-8070], July 2026)

-Version 72 changed the [NewPooledTransactionHashes] message to include custody information which represents cell indicies sending peer has stored.
-New message types, [GetCells] and [Cells] were introduced to support cell-level blob relay.
+Version 72 changed the [NewPooledTransactionHashes] message to include blob transaction cell custody information.
+New message types, [GetCells] and [Cells], were introduced to support cell-level blob relay.

-### eth/71 ([EIP-8159], February 2026)
+### eth/71 ([EIP-8159], June 2026)

 Version 71 added block-level access lists (BALs) support for the [Amsterdam fork].
 The block header now includes a `block-access-list-hash` field containing the keccak256 hash